Skip to navigation menu Skip to content

 • Taping and nasoalveolar molding to improve results of surgery

-• In the months before surgery, your baby wears a custom-made molding plate that fits on the gum line.
+• In the months before surgery, your baby wears a molding plate that fits on the gum line.

 • Surgery to correct cleft lip

-Most often, surgery takes about 3 hours.
+Surgery usually takes about 3 hours.
 You will be able to be with your baby in the recovery room soon after they wake up from surgery.
 Your child will usually stay in the hospital 1 night.

 Bilateral cleft lip repair